-4.1 The broad range of positive and negative feedback mechanisms that are available to a leader (eg KPI reports, customer complaints, surveys, engagement reports, online reviews etc).

-How to select the most appropriate feedback mechanism to use, according to the situation).

-4.2 The purpose of seeking feedback from a range of different sources.The benefits of considering different perspectives.How performance can appear contradictory from different perspectives and the need to consider why this is the case.
+- 4.1 The broad range of positive and negative feedback mechanisms that are available to a leader (eg KPI reports, customer complaints, surveys, engagement reports, online reviews etc). - How to select the most appropriate feedback mechanism to use, according to the situation). - 4.2 The purpose of seeking feedback from a range of different sources. - The benefits of considering different perspectives. - How performance can appear contradictory from different perspectives and the need to consider why this is the case.

 - 4.1 Describe at least two different feedback mechanisms. - 4.2 Explain the importance of gathering feedback from different sources.
-Emphasis should be placed on the importance of gathering feedback from different sources.

-Written report, Q & A. Professional discussion is a mandatory assessment method within this unit.
+Emphasis should be placed on the importance of gathering feedback from different sources. - Suggested evidence may come from (but is not restricted to): - Written report, Q & A. Professional discussion is a mandatory assessment method within this unit.

-5 Be able to seek feedback, reflect on own performance and make improvements based on feedback
+Be able to seek feedback, reflect on own performance and make improvements based on feedback